YoyoDiandian/High-Level-Synthesis/README.md

 The generated files will be placed in the `output/` directory, including parsing results, RTL code, and simulation waveforms.

-These examples provide a good starting point for understanding how different algorithms are synthesized into hardware.

 ## Project Structure

 ```